lmorchard/fxos-at-mug/slides.md

 * So, Firefox OS apps are "just" web pages.

-* Use whatever JavaScript framework you'd like (e.g. jQuery, YUI, Dojo, Enyo, etc)
+* Use whatever JavaScript framework you'd like

 * Adapt your current site to work better with...
     * small, medium, & large screens